Barbara Staggs: Early life and education

 Masterson.
 She was an only child and three weeks after her birth, was moved to and raised in Muskogee.
 Staggs graduated from Muskogee High School in 1958.
 She lived her entire life in Muskogee, other than a brief time she spent in Tahlequah, Oklahoma while she was serving as superintendent of the school district.
-In 1959, Barbara married Ross Staggs on the 29th of August.
-She received her undergraduate degree in Education from Northeastern State University in 1963.
-She received her master's degree in English and her doctorate in Education from the University of Tulsa in 1968 and 1987 respectively.
+In 1959, Barbara married Ross Staggs on August 29.
+She received her undergraduate degree in education from Northeastern State University in 1963.
+She received her master's degree in English and her doctorate in education from the University of Tulsa in 1968 and 1987 respectively.

 Career

 After her education, Staggs taught in Muskogee for 15 years.
 During her time as a classroom educator, Staggs taught English, drama, speech, and broadcasting.
 After her time in the classroom, Staggs served as the assistant principal for six years and served as the principal for three years.
 She was the first female to hold the position of secondary principal in Muskogee.
 In 1990, Staggs started as the superintendent for Tahlequah public schools.
 Again, she was the first woman to hold this position and served until 1993 when she decided to run for office.